Designing High-End Luxury Websites (UX, Visual Identity & Brand Experience)

 A luxury website does not exist in isolation.

 It is part of a broader digital ecosystem that includes social media, PR, and offline experiences.
-Consistency across these touchpoints is essential.
+Consistency across these touchpoints is essential, aligned with integrated strategies.

 Consistency is not a one-time achievement.